-2. Tell them that some of them will have gossip to share, and others not.
-Before students begin the role-play, tell them that you want them to follow these guidelines each time they talk to someone new.
+Tell them that some of them will have gossip to share, and others not.
+Before students begin the role play, tell them that you want them to follow these guidelines each time they talk to someone new.

-- 1. Introduce yourself and greet the other person. - 2.
-Ask some questions to make small talk (give out Useful language). - 3.
-If you have some gossip, tell it using the expression provided on your role card. - 4.
-Listen to the other person's gossip and react (see Useful language).
+- Introduce yourself and greet the other person.
+Ask some questions to make small talk (see appendix A below) - 3) If you have some gossip, tell it using the expression provided on your role card. - 4) Listen to the other person's gossip and react (see Appendix B below).

-When students are ready, give out the role cards tell them to stand up and begin mingling.
+When students are ready, give out the role cards, tell them to stand up and begin mingling.